14morpheus14/coco/README.md

 2. This will execute the `yaps.js` script, which contains detailed info about COCO's usage, features and runtime tests.

+### COCO Performance Evaluation:

+A performance evaluation code has been provided **[performance.js](performance.js)** that runs instances of authenticators, verifier and client on a single system resource to test and create a performance graph.
+Note that it requires **[chartjs-node-canvas](https://www.npmjs.com/package/chartjs-node-canvas)** to create the performance graph.

 ### Try COCO in Your Project

 You can integrate COCO into your own projects by importing the library into your Node.js code.
-Please refer to the Whitepaper (updating soon).
+Please refer to the **pre-print** for technical details (it keeps on updating).

 ---